klemenjak/YoMoPie/README.md

 yomo.set_lines(1)
 ```

-To test the operation, we recommend to call the function *start_sampling*.
+To test the operation, we recommend to call the function *do_n_measurements*.
 Based on the number of samples and the sampling period, the function will return first measurement values:

 ```python
 yomo.do_n_measurements(number of samples, sampling period)